Gheorghe Popescu: Tax evasion and imprisonment

 On 4 March 2014, Popescu and seven others, among them Mihai Stoica, were convicted by a Romanian appeals court of money laundering and tax evasion in connection with the transfer of football players from Romania to other countries.
 Popescu was sentenced to a jail term of three years and one month.
 He was released for good conduct on 4 November 2015, after serving half of his sentence.
 The books he wrote and published during his imprisonment also contributed to the reduction of his sentence, as is customary under Romanian law.

+Publications

+During his time in prison, Popescu wrote four books in order to achieve a 120-day reduction in his sentence: